Skip to content

 6. Humans evaluate options and make decisions.

 Also, for more advanced projects where data scientists are actually doing research or building analytical software tools, they use a decision-making approach called the scientific method.
-To detail, see SC Tech Insights’ Scientific Method Example: Data Scientists Use An Unique Way To Achieve The Best Results for more information.
+To detail, see my article, Scientific Method Example: Data Scientists Use An Unique Way To Achieve The Best Results for more information.

 With the advent of big data, traditional business decision-making processes are no longer sufficient to handle the sheer amount of data being generated.
 Now, businesses can now make sense of large sets of data and identify actionable insights using data-driven decision-making.

-Data-driven decision-making allows organizations to use historical data to develop predictive models that help them forecast and plan for the future.
+Data-driven decision-making allows organizations to use historical data to develop predictive models.
+As a result, these models help them forecast and plan for the future.
+For more information on predictive analytics, see my article, Predictive Analytics Types: The Best Opportunities For Supply Chains.

-Traditional decision-making processes are often heavily influenced by an individual’s personal biases and subjective opinions.
-Also with data-driven decision-making, there is the potential for reducing human error and increasing efficiencies.
+Indeed, traditional decision-making processes are often heavily influenced by an individual’s personal biases and subjective opinions.
+So with data-driven decision-making, there is the potential for reducing human error and increasing efficiencies.
+For examples of biases, see Unvarnished Facts’ article, Bias With Examples – Everything You Need To Know.

 So data-driven decision-making has a marked improvement over human decision-making and traditional process automation technology.
 However there are still limitations.
 To list, below are limitations with using data-driven decision-making.